lum-ai/odinson/README.md

 - There is a [document](http://gh.lum.ai/odinson/contributing.html) covering some of the technical issues related to contributing like the [Pull Request Process](http://gh.lum.ai/odinson/contributing.html#pull-request-process) and [Formatting Tips](http://gh.lum.ai/odinson/contributing.html#formatting-tips).
 - We do ask you to be nice and spell that out in a [Covenant Code of Conduct](http://gh.lum.ai/odinson/contributing.html#contributor-covenant-code-of-conduct).
 Of course you can expect the same behavior of us.
-- Some legal issues are involved and you should know about them up front.
-We wouldn't want to accept contributions that aren't yours to give and you wouldn't want to lose the rights to things that you have shared.
-To ensure that nothing of the sort happens, there is a [Contributor Licence Agreement (CLA)](https://gist.github.com/kwalcock/df2baf6f89278c0b550d8089acdcc14d) that will need to be signed before a pull request is accepted.
-Please take a look at it before you get too far, just in case.
+- Please ensure the contributions you propose are yours to give and you are comfortable with the shared rights.
+There is a [Contributor License Agreement (CLA)](https://gist.github.com/kwalcock/df2baf6f89278c0b550d8089acdcc14d) that you will sign before a pull request is accepted so there are no surprises for any of us.
+Please take a look at the CLA before you get too far, just in case, as there are legal ramifications.

 Thanks for your interest in Odinson!